natefleming/retail-ai/README.md

-# Retail AI Agent
+# Multi-Agent AI Orchestration Framework

-A conversational AI system for retail operations built on Databricks, providing recommendation, inventory management, and product information capabilities through a unified agent architecture.
+A modular, multi-agent orchestration framework for building sophisticated AI workflows on Databricks.
+While this implementation provides a complete retail AI reference architecture, the framework is designed to support any domain or use case requiring agent coordination, tool integration, and dynamic configuration.

 ## Overview

-This project implements a LangGraph-based conversational AI agent for retail operations that can:
+This project implements a LangGraph-based multi-agent orchestration framework that can:

-- Answer questions about product inventory
-- Provide product recommendations based on customer preferences
+- **Route queries** to specialized agents based on content and context
-- Look up specific product details
-- Answer general retail-related questions
+- **Coordinate multiple AI agents** working together on complex tasks
+- **Integrate diverse tools** including databases, APIs, vector search, and external services
+- **Support flexible orchestration patterns** (supervisor, swarm, and custom workflows)
+- **Provide dynamic configuration** through YAML-based agent and tool definitions
+- **Enable domain-specific specialization** while maintaining a unified interface

+**Retail Reference Implementation**: This repository includes a complete retail AI system demonstrating:
+- Product inventory management and search
+- Customer recommendation engines
+- Order tracking and management
+- Product classification and information retrieval

-The system uses Databricks Vector Search, Unity Catalog, and LLMs to provide accurate, context-aware responses.
+The system uses Databricks Vector Search, Unity Catalog, and LLMs to provide accurate, context-aware responses across any domain.

 ## Architecture

 ### Overview

-The Retail AI system is built as a component-based agent architecture that routes queries to specialized agents based on the nature of the request.
-This approach enables domain-specific handling while maintaining a unified interface.
+The Multi-Agent AI system is built as a component-based agent architecture that routes queries to specialized agents based on the nature of the request.
+This approach enables domain-specific handling while maintaining a unified interface that can be adapted to any industry or use case.

 [View Architecture Diagram](docs/architecture.png)